toss/es-git/docs/reference/classes/TreeEntry.md

 > **type**(): `null` \| [`ObjectType`](../enumerations/ObjectType.md)

-Get the type of the object pointed by the entry
+Get the type of the object pointed by the entry.

 #### Returns